As with just about everything these days, whether or not to put your dog on a grain-free diet is hotly debated.

 whilst still feeling fuelled and energised and at a healthy weight

-has got to be worth it, right?
+has got to be worth the investment.

 Your dog will shed less and have a healthier coat.